heyajohnny/afvalinfo/README.md

 ## Home Assisant sensor component for Sliedrecht Afvalinfo

-Provides Home Assistant sensors for the Dutch waste collector Sliedrecht Afvalinfo using a scraper.
+Provides Home Assistant sensors for the Dutch waste collectors in
+- ameide
+- everdingen
+- hagestein
+- hei- en boeicop
+- hoef en haag
+- kedichem
+- leerbroek
+- leerdam
+- lexmond
+- meerkerk
+- nieuwland
+- oosterwijk
+- ossenwaard
+- schoonrewoerd
+- tienhoven aan de lek
+- vianen
+- zijderveld
+- sliedrecht

+### Add cities
+The code is designed to add new cities relatively easy.
+Please create an issue in https://github.com/heyajohnny/afvalinfo/issues to request a new city.
+If there are any problems with the component, don't hesitate to create an issue here: https://github.com/heyajohnny/afvalinfo/issues

 ### Install:
 - Copy the files in the /custom_components/afvalinfo/ folder to: [homeassistant]/config/custom_components/afvalinfo/